MisterUnknownGuyPerson/570_Checkpoint3/README.md

 Specifically in main(): "model_path"; ; "input_dark_dir"; "output_dir":

 Here you can modify the parameters in main depending on the model you use.
 Timestep respacing can be tweeked for any model, 25 is fast but noisy output, 1000 is slow but good output.
 You can use any values in the range.

+You can mount the colab notebook and run all the code blocks, scripts, training and inference from there.

 Good Luck Have Fun